Garey History, Family Crest & Coats of Arms

 The surname Garey was first found in Perthshire (Gaelic: Siorrachd Pheairt) former county in the present day Council Area of Perth and Kinross, located in central Scotland, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Garey family
+Early History of the Garey family

 This web page shows only a small excerpt of our Garey research.
 Another 78 words (6 lines of text) covering the years 1690, 1745, and 1815 are included under the topic Early Garey History in all our PDF Extended History products and printed products wherever possible.